 How to Draw a Standing Person

 That’s the end of a simple lesson on how to draw a standing person.
-I hope that you tried your best at each stage and now admire the result.
-By tradition, at the end of the lesson, I prepared a PDF file that contains a short version of this lesson and additional practical materials.
-Rather, download the file so that you always have access to this lesson, regardless of the presence of an Internet connection.
+I hope you did your best at each stage and can now admire the result.
+As always, at the end of the lesson I’ve prepared a PDF file that includes a shortened version of this tutorial along with some additional practice materials.
+Be sure to download the file so you’ll always have access to this lesson, even without an internet connection.